oniietzschan/bump-3dpd/README.md

 This is the default collision type used in bump-3dpd.
 It's what you want to use for solid objects which "slide over other objects", like Super Mario does over a platform or the ground.

 Collisions of this type have their `type` attribute set to `"slide"`.
-They also have a special attribute called `col.slide`, which is a 2d vector with two components: `col.slide.x` &
-`col.slide.y`.
-It represents the x and y coordinates to which the `item` "attempted to slide to".
-They are different from `actualX` & `actualY` since other collisions later on can modify them.
+They also have a special attribute called `col.slide`, which is a 3d vector with three components: `col.slide.x`, `col.slide.y`, & `col.slide.z`.
+It represents the x, y, and z coordinates to which the `item` "attempted to slide to".
+They are different from `actualX`, `actualY`, & `actualZ` since other collisions later on can modify them.

 ![bounce](img/bounce.png)

 A good example of this behavior is Arkanoid's ball; you can use this type of collision for things that "move away" after touching others.

 Collisions of this type have their `type` attribute set to `"bounce"`.
 They also have a special attributes called `col.bounce`.
-It is a 2d vector which represents the x and y coordinates to which the `item` "attempted to bounce".
+It is a 3d vector which represents the x, y, and z coordinates to which the `item` "attempted to bounce".

 Here's an example of a filter displaying all these behaviors: